MadL1me/Lime.Framework/README.md

 # Lime.Framework
-Custom Framework to build modern web apps on C#, which included boilerplate, reusable utils, practices guidlines and more.
+Custom Framework to build modern web apps on C# + Typescript, which included boilerplate, reusable utils, practices guidlines and more for backend and frontend